Introducing Norms: your team's best practices, automatically shared across every repo.

 How much does Cursor Bugbot cost per code review?

-Cursor estimates $1.20 per default-effort Bugbot review under its new usage-based billing model.
-High-effort reviews — large diffs, multi-file refactors, or PRs that require deeper analysis — cost more, and Cursor has not published a hard cap.
-For a team of 10 engineers each opening 8 PRs per week, that comes out to ~$384/month at the default rate, and meaningfully more once high-effort reviews are mixed in.
+Cursor Bugbot costs $1.20 per default-effort review under its usage-based billing model.
+High-effort reviews (large diffs, multi-file refactors, or PRs requiring deeper analysis) cost more, and Cursor has not published a hard cap.
+For a team of 10 engineers each opening 8 PRs per week, that comes to roughly $384 per month at the default rate, and meaningfully more once high-effort reviews are factored in.

 Why is usage-based billing risky for engineering teams?

-Usage-based pricing means your code review bill scales with whichever quarter has the most shipping activity.
-Big release pushes, audits, security cleanups, and refactor sprints all generate more — and often higher-effort — reviews, exactly when you can least afford a surprise invoice.
-Flat-rate plans like Optibot's $29/user/month let finance forecast spend cleanly regardless of PR volume.
+Usage-based pricing means your code review bill scales with whichever month has the most shipping activity.
+Release sprints, audits, security cleanups, and refactor pushes all generate more reviews, often at the higher-effort tier, exactly when you can least afford a surprise invoice.
+Flat-rate tools like Optibot at $29 per user per month let finance forecast spend cleanly regardless of PR volume.

 How is monthly Bugbot cost calculated?

-Monthly Bugbot cost = engineers × PRs per engineer per week × 4 weeks × cost per review.
-The calculator above defaults to $1.20 per review (Cursor's default-effort estimate) but lets you adjust the per-review price between $1.00 and $2.00+ to model what your team actually sees.
+Monthly Bugbot cost equals: engineers multiplied by PRs per engineer per week, multiplied by 4 weeks, multiplied by cost per review.
+The calculator on this page defaults to $1.20 per review (Cursor's default-effort estimate) and lets you adjust the per-review price up to $2.00 to model higher-effort reviews.
 Multiply your blended per-review cost by your monthly PR volume to forecast your bill.